zchee/golang-wiki/CSSStyleGuide.md

+---
-# Go CSS Coding Guidelines
+title: Go CSS Coding Guidelines
+---

 **Please [discuss changes](https://go.dev/issue/new?title=wiki%3A+CSSStyleGuide+change&body=&labels=Documentation) before editing this page**, even _minor_ ones.
 Many people have opinions and this is not the place for edit wars.